 Ever since I turned fifteen and could get a worker’s permit for a summer job at a pool concession stand, I have loved to work.
-My work history includes time delivering mail, as a garbage collector on my college campus, in marketing sound systems, and now as a missionary with an organization training pastors in expository preaching.
+My work history includes time delivering mail, as a garbage collector on my college campus, in marketing sound systems, and now as a missionary.

 Even though I had wonderful Christian parents who taught me the value of working hard, I didn’t always see work as a major element of Christian discipleship.
 In my head, I knew some truths about how my Christian faith informs my work, but those truths didn’t make the journey down to my heart.